HOW TO KILL JAPANESE KNOTWEED

 Stem injections

-Risks of Failing to Eradicate Japanese Knotweed
+Risks of Failing to Kill Japanese Knotweed

 From costly fines to damaging pipework, failing to kill Japanese knotweed fully can lead to multiple problems when not managed:

-• Costly fines – if you allow Japanese knotweed to spread to neighbouring land, you could land yourself a £5,000 fine.
+- Costly fines – if you allow Japanese knotweed to spread to neighbouring land, you could land yourself a £5,000 fine

-• Difficulty getting a mortgage – additional steps may be needed when buying or selling with Japanese knotweed present, and may even be refused dependent upon the lender.
+- Difficulty getting a mortgage – additional steps may be needed when buying or selling with Japanese knotweed present, and may even be refused dependent upon the lender.

-• Risk of subsidence – if your property has weak spots, you may be at risk of subsidence where Japanese knotweed roots create ground movement.
+- Risk of subsidence – if your property has weak spots, you may be at risk of subsidence where Japanese knotweed roots create ground movement.

-• Damage pipework and buildings – Japanese knotweed’s deep roots take hold underground, and can even penetrate through foundations and pipework.
+- Damage pipework and buildings – Japanese knotweed’s deep roots take hold underground, and can even penetrate through foundations and pipework.

 Important Information Regarding Knotweed Disposal

-Alternatives to Removing Japanese Knotweed
+Alternatives to Digging Up Japanese Knotweed

 Root barriers to prevent spreading